Magnesium is essential in our diet – What can it do for you?

 Perhaps you also feel that your hormones are out of balance, that your moods are on a roller coaster, or that you regularly develop cravings for mainly sweet, salty, or fatty foods?
 Too little of the mineral can be responsible for this.

 Magnesium plays a significant role in the endocrine system and influences essential hormones such as estrogen, serotonin, dopamine, etc. What phenomenal influence hormones can have on us, everyone has probably experienced.
 It is good to advise you to strive for an entire hormonal balance.

 Anyone who occasionally or regularly suffers from headaches or even migraines knows how you are no longer able to participate in the good life.
 Magnesium acts similarly with so-called neurotransmitters as it does with hormones.
 These are found in the brain and also influence the onset of headaches or migraines.
 If there is too little Magnesium for the processes, there can be difficulties in the process and, consequently, pain.

 Do not let a deficiency develop in the first place.

 You do well to eat many foods rich in Magnesium.
 Thanks to Mother Earth, there are plenty of them.

-We can find the vital mineral in almost all-natural foods.
+We can find vital minerals in almost all-natural foods.
 The best sources are mainly nuts and seeds, such as sunflower seeds, sesame seeds, hazelnuts, cashews, and almond kernels.
-Also included are oatmeal, whole grain rice, and millet, as well as legumes.
+Also included are oatmeal, whole grain rice, millet, and legumes.

 When it comes to fruit and vegetables, bananas, spinach, broccoli, kale, and avocados can keep up.
 The good news for all chocolate lovers is: Cocoa is one of the foods most abundant in Magnesium.